olivroy/brisk/README.md

 <img src="man/figures/README-unnamed-chunk-11-2.png" width="100%" />

-Lastly, there are some useful functions for plotting the posterior mean utility of each benefit/risk for each group.
+Lastly, there are some useful functions for plotting the posterior weighted mean utility of each benefit/risk for each group.

 ``` r
 plot_utility(out)